ByungkyuKang/Portfolio/Data_Analysis_Projects/Korean_Sociodemographic_Analysis/README.md

     └── Koweps_hpwc14_2019_beta2.sav
 ```

-Once the dataset is placed in the `data/` folder, the notebooks can be executed without any additional modifications.
+Once the dataset is placed in the `data/` folder, all notebooks can be executed without modification.

 ---

 # 🛠 Technologies

-### Programming Language
+## Programming Language

 - Python

-### Libraries
+## Libraries

+Current

 - pandas
 - NumPy
 - matplotlib
 - seaborn

-Future notebooks will additionally use:

 - SciPy

+Planned

 - statsmodels
 - scikit-learn

----

-# 📈 Project Goals

-This project aims to demonstrate the complete lifecycle of a real-world data analysis project.

-The final project will include:

-- Exploratory Data Analysis (EDA)
-- Statistical hypothesis testing
-- Correlation analysis
-- Regression analysis
-- Predictive modeling
-- Model evaluation
-- Result interpretation
-- Business insights

 ---